cph-cachet/carp.sensing-flutter/packages/carp_communication_package/README.md

 * `dk.cachet.carp.text-message`
 * `dk.cachet.carp.calendar`

 See the [wiki]() for further documentation, particularly on available [measure types](https://github.com/cph-cachet/carp.sensing-flutter/wiki/A.-Measure-Types) and [sampling schemas](https://github.com/cph-cachet/carp.sensing-flutter/wiki/D.-Sampling-Schemas).
+Note that collection of phone and text message data is only supported on Android.

 There is privacy protection of text messages and phone numbers in the default [Privacy Schema](https://github.com/cph-cachet/carp.sensing-flutter/wiki/3.-Using-CARP-Mobile-Sensing#privacy-schema).

 For Flutter plugins for other CARP products, see [CARP Mobile Sensing in Flutter](https://github.com/cph-cachet/carp.sensing-flutter/blob/master/README.md).